Last Updated on February 5, 2021 by Chef Mireille

 For some other sweet treats to celebrate the Lunar New Year, try these other Chinese New Year specialties I’ve made:

-- In a bowl, combine flour, baking soda, and baking powder.
+- In a bowl, combine flour, baking soda, baking powder and salt.
 Mix to combine.

 - Add flour combo and mix to combine.